ceph/ceph/doc/rados/operations/erasure-code-clay.rst

 ``k={data chunks}``

-:Description: Each object is split in **data-chunks** parts,
+:Description: Each object is split into **data-chunks** parts,
-              each stored on a different OSD.
+              each of which is stored on a different OSD.

 :Type: Integer
 :Required: Yes.